sungiant/sdf/README.md

 |:---:|
 |<img src="/docs/sdf_query.png" width="320" height="180" />|

-Ideally however it would be very useful if we could find the distance from our point `p` to the nearest surface constrained along a specific direction.
+It would, however,  be very useful if we could find the distance from our point `p` to the nearest surface constrained along a specific direction.

 | Constrained SDF query |
 |:---:|
 |<img src="/docs/constrained_sdf_query.png" width="320" height="180" />|

 Ray constrained SDF queries are essential for working with SDFs and be calculated with technique known as ray-marching.
-In this demo a particular optimised specialisation known as sphere tracing is used.
+In this demo a particular optimised specialisation of ray-marching known as sphere tracing is used.
 Here's how it works:

 * Given a starting point `p0` and a direction (i.e. a ray) begin by querying the SDF as usual to produce a depth result `r0`.
 * Next step along the ray from `p0` by a distance of `r0` and query again.
 * Continue this process until the result returned is approximately zero.
-* Finally sum all results to produce the depth value required.
+* Finally sum all results to produce the final depth value.
-* Additionally, if the number of steps taken exceeds an abitary predefined threshold, stop the process and assume that the ray does not hit a suface.
+* Additionally, if the number of steps taken exceeds an abitary predefined threshold, stop the process and assume that the ray does not intersect a suface.

 <img src="/docs/sphere_tracing.png" style="float: right;" />

-The following code sample shows the part of this demo that implements the sphere tracing algorithm:
+The following code sample shows the part of this demo that implements the sphere tracing algorithm (along with some extra stat tracking that'll be used later):

 ```scala
 object Algorithm {